H3HELPLINE is here for you. We help anyone who needs support after an abortion. We care about your recovery, let us

 It is never too late to reach out for help, but that doesn’t mean you should put off healing.
 To reach out for help is easier said than done, but will never be regretted.
 We believe that everyone should have access to help, hope, and healing.
 Finding help can lead to healing and a life full of joy and light.
 Call us today at 866-721-7881 or visit us online to learn more about our services and how we can help you.
 We’d love to talk with you.

 How You Can Help

 If you find yourself being called to help us in our cause, there are currently three ways you can provide help.
 The first is donations.
 If you are able to help financially. you can visit our site and make a donation that will help fund current and future services.
 The second is volunteering your time.
-We are currently looking for those who would like to help with social media outreach, becoming a phone coach, and fundraising.
+We are currently looking for those who would like to help with social media outreach, becoming a Helpline Coach, and fundraising.
 The third and most important is prayer.
 We ask that you simply lift us and all those struggling with post-abortion stress syndrome and anyone struggling with anxiety and depression.
 To learn more about our mission and how you can get involved, click here.